-If you have questions or comments, please contact the Office of Environmental Quality (OEQ) at 703-746-4065.
+If you have questions or comments, please contact the Stormwater and Sanitary Infrastructure Division at 703-746-4014.

 Illicit Discharge Detection and Elimination

 Non-stormwater discharges to the storm sewer system occur most often through illegal connections to the storm sewer system or through illegal dumping activities.
-Because of these discharges, contaminated stormwater enters into storm drains or directly into local waters before receiving treatment from a wastewater treatment plant.
+Because of these discharges, contaminated stormwater enters into storm drains or directly into local waters.
 Illicit connections may be intentional or may be unknown to the business owner, as is often the case with floor drain connections.

-The City of Alexandria has mappied all waterways and stormwater outfalls.
+The City of Alexandria has mapped all waterways and stormwater outfalls.
 This program identified discharge points to help eliminate illegal connections to the system and discharges to our local streams.
-If you have any concerns about illicit discharge, suspect a problem, or notice something suspicious such as stormwater that is highly discolored, cloudy, and/or has a strong smell, please contact OEQ at 703-746-4065.
+If you have any concerns about illicit discharge, suspect a problem, or notice something suspicious such as stormwater that is highly discolored, cloudy, and/or has a strong smell, please contact the Stormwater and Sanitary Infrastructure Division at 703-746-4014.

 Construction Site Stormwater Runoff Control

-Controlling sediment and debris at construction sites is crucial to protecting the environment, mitigating flooding by keeping this material out of our streams and storm drain system and ensuring safer vehicular travel by keeping mud out of the streets.
-This practice also reduces citizen complaints about mud in the street and loose litter.
+Controlling sediment and debris at construction sites is crucial to protecting the environment, mitigating flooding by keeping this material out of our streams and storm drain system, and ensuring safer vehicular travel by keeping mud out of the streets.

 For more information on Erosion and Sediment Control, contact the Construction and Inspection Division at 703-746-4035.
-For information on the City's Chesapeake Bay Preservation program, contact OEQ at 703-746-4065.
+For information on the City's Chesapeake Bay Preservation program, contact the Stormwater and Sanitary Infrastructure Division at 703-746-4014.